jacko978/gnosis-frontend-interview/README.md

 # Gnosis Interview Frontend Code Challenge

-Please don't fork this repository to anywhere public.
+Please don't put your solution anywhere public.

 The challenge assumes you have the Angular CLI installed on your machine in version 10.1.4 or something compatible